FIRE & Early Retirement

 Risk 1: Sequence of Returns

-If the stock market falls 40% in Year 1 of your FIRE — one of the biggest retirement mistakes is being unprepared for this — (as the Nifty did in 2008), a 4% SWR would force you to sell equity units at the worst possible time.
+If the stock market falls 40% in Year 1 of your FIRE (as the Nifty did in 2008), one of the biggest retirement mistakes is being unprepared for this., a 4% SWR would force you to sell equity units at the worst possible time.
 At ₹11.56 crore corpus, a 40% drawdown = ₹6.9 crore remaining.
 Withdrawing 4% of original corpus (₹46.2L/year) from ₹6.9 crore = 6.7% withdrawal rate from the diminished corpus.
 This is almost certainly fatal for a 45-year retirement.
 The bucket strategy, combined with a 2.5% SWR, is the primary defence.

 Risk 2: Lifestyle Creep in Retirement

-The assumption that you'll spend ₹75,000/month in retirement is almost universally wrong — downward.
+The assumption that you'll spend ₹75,000/month in retirement is almost universally wrong, and almost always downward.
 When you stop working, you have 10–12 more hours per day.
 Travel increases.
 Social spending increases.
 Hobbies expand.
 Eating out increases.
 Most Indian FIRE retirees discover within 2–3 years that their monthly spend is 15–30% higher than pre-retirement projections.
 Build in a 25% lifestyle buffer when calculating your FIRE number.

 Risk 3: Family Financial Obligations